haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/advanced.md

 ## Merging

+ManiSkill is able to easily support task building with diverse objects/articulations via a merging tool, which is way of viewing and reshaping existing data (on the GPU) into a single object to access from.

 ### Merging Actors

 In the [scene masks](#scene-masks) section we saw how we can restrict actors being built to specific scenes.
 However now we have a list of Actor objects and fetching the pose of each actor would need a for loop.
 The solution here is to create a new Actor that represents/views that entire list of actors via `Actor.merge` as done below (taken from the PickSingleYCB-v1 code).
 Once done, writing evaluation and reward functions become much easier as you can fetch the pose and other data of all the different actors with one batched attribute.